 By Cat, Sept 2016 (Photo, right, from Wikimedia Commons)

-This is a delicious beverage that reminds me of Mexican Hot Chocolate – even though it doesn’t contain chocolate – and is nicely warming to drink just before bed.
+This is a delicious beverage that is nicely warming to drink just before bed.
 I provide a simple recipe for one serving, so you can test it to see if you like it, before trying one of the other versions that make more than one serving.
+If you want to give it a try but don’t want to make your own, check out Turmeric Tea from Lake Missoula Tea Company (9) (Missoula Montana); the link includes a 1-minute video on how to make it using their powder mix.

 - See also: 1.
 Healing Remedies Menu; 2.
 Beverages Menu; 3.
 Herbs & Spices Menu; 4.
-Ginger-Turmeric Latte; Other Sites: Mercola on Benefits of Golden Milk (4)
+Ginger-Turmeric Latte; 5.
+Coconut Milk; Other Sites: Mercola on Benefits of Golden Milk (4b)

 - Includes: 1.
 Cat’s Golden Milk (Turmeric Tea), single serving; 2.
 Dry mix for 2 servings; 3.
 Dry or Paste Mix for 2 – 4 servings; 4.
 Golden Paste & Golden Milk (2 versions); 4.
 Golden Tea using Fresh Turmeric and Ginger Root (2 versions)